Noob-A/bz-tests/README.md

-# 1.8.9ForgeTemplate
+# bz-tests

+I will be fixing the naming in future!

+## Developer installation info

-A fixed and ready to use template for minecraft forge modding on `1.8.9` with `shadow` plugin integrated including two useful `artifacts`.
+Build with a fixed and ready to use template for minecraft forge modding on `1.8.9` with `shadow` plugin integrated including two useful `artifacts`.
 Tested flawlessly on `IntelliJ IDEA Ultimate 2022.2`

 ```js